Ah, L'Amour

 Ah, L'Amour (1995, Ah, Love) is Don Hertzfeldt's first 16mm student animated short film, completed at the age of 18 at UC Santa Barbara.

-Though produced for a beginning film class and never meant to be exhibited, the short had a long life at animation festivals, launching Hertzfeldt into cult status at a young age.
+Though animated in a beginning film production class and never meant to be exhibited, the short had a long life at animation festivals, launching Hertzfeldt into cult status at a young age.
 In 1998, the short won the Grand Prize Award for "World's Funniest Cartoon" from the HBO U.S. Comedy Arts Festival.

 Summary

 The cartoon is a satire of toxic men.
 In it, a pickup artist is violently torn apart by the women he targets, viewed only through his own one-sided, ridiculously misogynistic point of view.
-Hertzfeldt plays the part of a mentally unwell animator who's losing his grip on his sanity while animating, an idea he'd later revisit in other early "meta" shorts Genre and Rejected.
+Hertzfeldt plays the part of a mentally unwell animator who is losing his grip on his sanity while animating, an idea he'd later revisit in other early "meta" shorts Genre and Rejected.

 Music

 The soundtrack is acoustic guitar music, performed by Hertzfeldt on a boom box in his dorm room.